PAM is a new feature that comes with MIM, Microsoft Identity ManageR. what is it and how does it work?

 - monitoring administrative groups to detect misuse, and

 - responding swiftly and appropriately to evidence of misuse.

 PAM’s has administrative architecture and features to make each of these steps possible.

 DOWNLOAD OUR WHITE PAPER

-In this white paper, Privileged access management – a primer, a nine-page pdf, I describe PAM’s features and concepts, its architecture and structures and I discuss some design considerations for deploying PAM in the real world.
-It’s free to download from right here:
+In our Privileged access management white paper, a nine-page pdf, I describe PAM’s features and concepts, its architecture and structures and I discuss some design considerations for deploying PAM in the real world.
+Download for free with this form: